cython/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 The pxd files in ``/Cython/Includes/libcpp`` also work as good examples on how to declare C++ classes.

-Since Cython 0.17, the STL containers coerce from and to the corresponding Python builtin types.
+The STL containers coerce from and to the corresponding Python builtin types.
 The conversion is triggered either by an assignment to a typed variable (including typed function arguments) or by an explicit cast, e.g.::